To the text

 photo position & name field of expertise and other info

-Imai's photo Research Group Leader(Attached to Research Group) IMAI Kenichiro
+Imai's photo Research Group Leader/Attached to Research Group IMAI Kenichiro

 • Development of in silico drug discovery support technology for undruggable targets

-Konno's photo Senior researcher KONNO Masamitsu
+Konno's photo Chief Senior Researcher KONNO Masamitsu

 • Development of new diagnostic and therapeutic methods for diseases using omics data